 Los Angeles design firm Amber Interiors always perfects chic living rooms, and this Cali-cool project is no exception.
 The gray upholstered sofas and chairs will hide any kid-related wear and tear, while still looking stylish and refined.

-Amanda Chantal Bacon, founder of popular LA juicery Moon Juice, anchored her living room with a rare leather sofa from the '70s by Alessandro Becchi that folds out into a daybed.
-Topped with soft sheepskin throws and pillows, it's a cozy place for her young son to hang, yet it's also totally edgy, unique, and the epitome of Venice cool.
+Amanda Chantal Bacon, founder of popular L.A. juicery Moon Juice, anchored her living room with a rare leather sofa from the '70s by Alessandro Becchi that folds out into a daybed.
+Topped with soft sheepskin throws and pillows, it's a cozy place for her young son to hang, and yet it's also edgy, unique, and the epitome of Venice cool.

 Actress-turned-blogger Shiva Rose sought to create "distinct little worlds," in her Pacific Palisades home, which she shares with her daughters Charlotte and Colette.
 By dividing her lofty living room into various seating and reading areas, including this window seat and floor pouf nook, she allows them a bit of both privacy and togetherness.

 The best living rooms encourage everyone in the family to spend time together.
 This gorgeous blush-colored living room is perfect for a large family, thanks to two long sofas, which are positioned to face each other.

 What's better than a comfortable, cloud-like sofa?
 One that's scattered with throw cushions.
 Play with color and texture by layering cushions in different sizes.

 Sprightly colors, dueling sofas, a central fireplace, and a beautiful mix of pattern make this living room designed by Frances Merrill of Reath Design an ideal family hangout.
 There's nothing too precious in this space, and yet beautifully chosen fabrics and button-tufting give it an air of formality.